Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks: Configuration network model with soft constraints

 \section{Configuration network model with soft constraints}

-At last, we shall compare the scaling behavior of the assortativity coefficient $r$ between two different ensembles of configuration model.
-The first one, as we studied before, is microcanonical, in which degree sequence $\{k_, \cdots, k_N\}$ are fixed.
-The second one is grandcanonical ensemble that is easier to handle mathematically \cite{PhysRevE.70.066117,Garlaschelli_NJP2011,Garlaschelli_NatRevPhys2019}.
-In the grandcanonical ensemble, the hard constraints in microcanonical ensemble are softened by enforcing only as expected values, i.e. $\left\langle {{k_i}} \right\rangle = {\bar k_i}$ for $i=1,\cdots, N$.
-The grandcanonical probability of a graph ${G}$ is write as \cite{PhysRevE.70.066117,Garlaschelli_NJP2011,Garlaschelli_NatRevPhys2019}
+Finally, we shall compare the scaling behavior of the assortativity coefficient $r$ between two different ensembles of configuration model.
+The first one, as we studied before, is microcanonical, in which degree sequence $\{k_1, \cdots, k_N\}$ are fixed.
+The second one is canonical ensemble that is easier to handle mathematically, and it is called the exponential random graph model in network science \cite{PhysRevE.70.066117,Garlaschelli_NJP2011,Garlaschelli_NatRevPhys2019}.
+In the canonical ensemble, the hard constraints in microcanonical ensemble are softened by enforcing only as expected values, i.e. $\left\langle {{k_i}} \right\rangle = {\bar k_i}$ for $i=1,\cdots, N$.
+The canonical probability of a graph ${G}$ is written as \cite{PhysRevE.70.066117,Garlaschelli_NJP2011,Garlaschelli_NatRevPhys2019,PhysRevE.87.062806,PhysRevE.93.062311,PhysRevE.104.014147}

 where $H$ is the graph Hamiltonian defined as

 and the normalizing quantity $Z$ is partition function that can be calculated exactly,

 Substituting Eq. (\ref{eq10}) and Eq. (\ref{eq11}) into Eq. (\ref{eq9}), $P(G)$ can be written as the mass probability function of a Bernoulli-distributed binary random variable $A_{ij}$ (adjacency maxtrix),